Côn Sơn Island: Prison

-LORAN Station Con Son
+Loran-C Station Con Son

 At the request of Secretary of Defense Robert McNamara, the U.S. Coast Guard started pre-construction plans for a chain of Loran-C radio stations to serve Southeast Asia 15 January 1966 in support of Operation Tight Reign during the Vietnam War.
 The actual construction of Station Con Son began during April with the delivery of construction materials by USCGC Nettle (WAK-169) and award of construction contracts to Morrison-Knudsen Corp. and Brown and Root Company.
 Station Con Son was one of five stations in the Southeast Asia chain and was designated SH-3 Yankee.
 It consisted of a 625 foot tower, transmitter equipment buildings, fuel tanks, generators and barracks for personnel located on the north end of Con Son Island.
 The personnel complement for the station was two officers and 23 enlisted men.
 After commissioning on 2 September 1966 the station began the testing phase of operations and the five station chain was fully operational by 04:00 on 28 October, just nine months after the initial request from the Department of Defense.
 The station provided, along with its sister stations in the chain, signals that allowed aircraft and ships to receive accurate all-weather positioning data for navigation purposes.
 During January 1973 the operation of the station was turned over to civilian contractors who were responsible to the United States Coast Guard for all functions of the station.
 The Coast Guard continued to supply logistical and technical support on an as needed basis.
 When the fall of the South Vietnamese government was imminent, Station Con Son was directed to stay on the air until the last possible minute to provide navigation signals to aircraft and ships fleeing South Vietnam.
-Station Con Son stayed on the air until 1246 local time on 29 April 1975, after which the crew oversped the generators and damaged critical pieces of electronic gear.
+Station Con Son stayed on the air until 1246 local time on 29 April 1975, after which the crew over-sped the generators and damaged critical pieces of electronic gear.